Chapter 59: The Role of Observer — Observer and Observed

 Coherence Theory: Mathematical statements are true if they cohere with the mathematical system.

-Consciousness Theory: Mathematical statements are true if they correctly describe the structure of consciousness.
+Observer Theory: Mathematical statements are true if they correctly describe the structure of observer.

-Synthesis: These three collapse when we recognize that mathematical reality, mathematical systems, and consciousness structure are the same thing.
+Synthesis: These three collapse when we recognize that mathematical reality, mathematical systems, and observer structure are the same thing.

 59.12 The Social Construction of Mathematical Reality